Rajasthani Afternoons

 These months in India were eternal.
 Somehow, between the beautiful moments with Anuj and the countlessly synchronistic interactions in the streets, I was a different person by the morning I was thrown out of that apartment to a world awakening to the full extent of COVID.

 The poverty, the anguish, the inequity, and the scenes I witnessed as I mingled with a culture in motion etched themselves into the fabric of my consciousness.
-Anuj showed me a heaving, throbbing, aching country brimming with colour, life, intelligence, and industry.
+Anuj showed me a heaving, throbbing, aching country brimming with color, life, intelligence, and industry.

 Not a poor country; India is an ancient and incredibly rich land that has been repeatedly raped by colonial powers.
 That the home of the Vedas could be so completely, utterly, absurdly filled with darkness and light was an intensive on the great nuance and contradictions of life.